Navaneethnanda/FractalGen/README.md

 random iteration:
 ![Capture2](https://user-images.githubusercontent.com/37890718/114452284-e834cf80-9bf5-11eb-90db-368157db850d.PNG)

-So all the details we need to generate afrctal image are values of a,b,c,d,e,f while using determininstic algorithm and probabilities in addition while using random iteration algorithm.
-We recommend users to get a good picture working of ifs or format of ifs before continuing further.
+So all the details we need to generate fractal image are values of a,b,c,d,e,f of an affine traformation in a IFS while using deterministic algorithm and probabilities in addition while using random iteration algorithm.
+We recommend users to get a good picture on working of IFSs and representations of IFSs before continuing further.

-#How to use
+# How to use
-First initialize IFS object and pass IFSs method AddEquations in the below format: object = IFS() eqns=[[a1,b1,c1,d1,e1,f1],#probabilities should be added f u intent to use random iteration algorithm [[a1,b1,c1,d1,e1,f1,p1],[a2,b2,c2,d2,e2,f2,p2],...[an,bn,cn,dn,en,fn,pn]]
+First initialize IFS object and pass IFSs Through AddEquations method like shown below:

+    object = IFS()
+    eqns=[[a1,b1,c1,d1,e1,f1],
     [a2,b2,c2,d2,e2,f2],
     .
     .
-.
     [an,bn,cn,dn,en,fn]]
+    #probabilities should be added if your intent is to use random iteration algorithm [[a1,b1,c1,d1,e1,f1,p1],[a2,b2,c2,d2,e2,f2,p2],...     [an,bn,cn,dn,en,fn,pn]].
     object.AddEquations(eqns)

-beta kkada nunchi esei
+bro ikkada nundi pandas lo code examples and output format mention chey vro just pai paina inka paina matrix pettu ra nku raale try chesa lready